CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/09-Repositories.md

 - take-up and impact: what can I put in it?
 Is anyone else using it?
 Will others be able to find stuff deposited in it?
 Is the repository linked to other data repositories so I don't have to search tehre as well?
 Can anyone reuse the data?
 Can others cite the data, and will depositing boost citations to related papers?
 - policy and process: does it help you meet community standards of good practice and comply with policies stipulating data deposit?

+> ## Resources
-An interesting take can be found at Peter Murray-Rust's blog post [Criteria for succesful repositories](https://blogs.ch.cam.ac.uk/pmr/2011/08/19/criteria-for-successful-repositories/).
+> - An interesting take can be found at Peter Murray-Rust's blog post [Criteria for succesful repositories](https://blogs.ch.cam.ac.uk/pmr/2011/08/19/criteria-for-successful-repositories/).

 > ## Attribution
 > Content of this episode was adapted or inspired by:.